carltonj2000/project3bc-rest-api/README.md

 ### http://localhost:8000/block/{BLOCK_HEIGHT} GET

-When a GET request is preformed at the URL noted above, the block data at {BLOCK_HEIGHT} is returned in a JSON format.
+When a GET request is performed at the URL noted above, the block data at {BLOCK_HEIGHT} is returned in a JSON format.

 ### http://localhost:8000/block POST

-When a POST request is preformed at the URL noted above, with a JSON body in the following format { "body" : "data for block" }.
-The returned value will be the insertd block data in a JSON format.
+When a POST request is performed at the URL noted above, with a JSON body in the following format { "body" : "data for block" }.
+The returned value will be the inserted block data in a JSON format.